This post may contain affiliate links. Learn more.

-Permanent beard dyes are handy in that they don’t require as much re-application, so there is the convenience factor.
+Permanent beard dyes are handy in that they don’t require as much re-application, so there’s the convenience factor.

-Other types of dyes include semi-permanent – they’ll last a couple of weeks – while others are best for touch-ups and wash out easily.
+Other types of dyes include semi-permanent, which will last a couple of weeks, and others are best for touch-ups and wash out easily.

 What type of dye you choose is a matter of personal preference.
-When you’re just starting out and are unsure of what color best suits your beard, a less permanent beard dye option is probably your best option at least until you find the perfect color.
+When you’re just starting out and are unsure of what color best suits your beard, a less permanent beard dye is probably your best option at least until you find the perfect color.